Kim Tschang-yeul

-Early Life
+Early life

-Kim Tschang-yeul was born in Maengsan (맹산, 孟山), South Pyeong-an-do Province (평안남도, 平安南道, modern-day North Korea), 1929.
+Kim Tschang-yeul was born in Maengsan County, Heian'nan-dō, Korea, Empire of Japan in 1929.
 From the age of 5, Kim learned calligraphy from his grandfather and this experience later greatly impacted his artworks.
 He was also taught to sketch by his maternal uncle and decided to pursue a career as an artist.
 After his hometown was taken over by the Soviet Civil Administration in 1946, he was arrested for possession of an anti-communist pamphlet, and left high school before graduating.
 After being held for 10 days, he fled to Seoul, which was under US control, and lived in a refugee camp for a year.

 Art Education

 After leaving school, Kim Tschang-yeul moved to Seoul, where he entered various private painting studios.
-He first joined Gyeongseong Painting Studio (Gyeongseong Misul Yeon-guso, 경성미술연구소) in 1947 to train under sculptor Lee Guk-jeon (이국전, 李國銓, 1915-?), but when the studio closed down, he learned painting from Lee Quede (이쾌대, 李快大, 1913-1965) at Seongbuk Painting Studio (Seongbuk Hoehwa Yeon-guso, 성북회화연구소).
+He first joined Gyeongseong Painting Studio (Gyeongseong Misul Yeon-guso, 경성미술연구소) in 1947 to train under sculptor Lee Guk-jeon (이국전, 李國銓, 1915-?), but when the studio closed down, he learned painting from Lee Quede (이쾌대, 李快大, 1913–1965) at Seongbuk Painting Studio (Seongbuk Hoehwa Yeon-guso, 성북회화연구소).
 Wanting to further his training, he enrolled in College of Fine Arts, Seoul National University, in 1948, but the onset of the Korean War in 1950 put a stop to his formal art education during his second year.

-Post-war Activities in South Korea and Art Informel[edit]
+Post-war Activities in South Korea and Art Informel

 As a result of the Korean War, Kim lost his sister, more than half of his classmates, and suffered from economic hardship for more than a decade.